-On behalf of the American Financial Services Association ("AFSA")1 and California Financial Services Association ("CFSA"), thank you for the opportunity to provide comments on the Department of Financial Protection and Innovation's ("DFPI" or "Department") December 22 modified proposed rulemaking (PRO 03-21) under the California Consumer Financial Protection Law ("CCFPL").
+On behalf of the American Financial Services Association ("AFSA")1 and California Financial Services Association ("CFSA"), thank you for the opportunity to provide comments on the Department of Financial Protection and Innovation's ("DFPI" or "Department") March 23 modified proposed rulemaking (PRO 03-21) under the California Consumer Financial Protection Law ("CCFPL").
 AFSA and CFSA represent financial institutions of all sizes across many of the industries DFPI oversees.
-We appreciate the Department's consideration of our previous comments related to earlier drafts of this rulemaking and applaud many of this draft's changes, including the shift from calendar to business days, clarification related to exempt entities, and the exemption for complaints and inquiries governed by certain federal laws.
+We appreciate the Department's consideration of our previous comments related to earlier drafts of this rulemaking and support several of the important modifications made to this draft, particularly the narrower disclosure requirements.

-While this modification is an improvement over earlier drafts, the proposed rules would still be incredibly burdensome and require significant operational changes with little added consumer benefit.
+As with the previous modification, this modification is again an improvement over earlier drafts; however, portions of the proposed rules would still be incredibly burdensome and require significant operational changes with little added consumer benefit.
 Many of the rules' requirements would likely increase costs for consumers due to the necessary expense required to implement the significant changes and the increased costs of doing business in the state.
 These costs will far exceed the Department's estimate of \$2500 for initial implementation and \$4000 annually for compliance, with the actual compliance costs several orders of magnitude greater than the estimate.